Privacy compliance with SD Worx Nordics

 Data should not be accessible to anyone who does not need it or should not have access to it.

 Controlling who has access to data and how it is transferred is essential for maintaining accuracy, integrity and security.
-Start by analyzing your data flows, especially at the end of the data lifecycle.
+Start by analyzing your data flows, especially at the end of the data life cycle.
 Based on your analysis, we can help you set up email encryption, a direct connection between your company and ours, and/or direct integrations with third parties such as unions, banks and employee benefit providers.
-We also need you to tell us who should have access to what data in order to safeguard data subject rights and ensure security.

 This document aims to provide a framework for stronger data governance utilizing classification on the basis of the data protection principles and goals.

-The Compliance Matrix gives an overview of the GDPR requirements and how they are reflected in Aditro’s processes and solutions.
+The Compliance Matrix gives an overview of the GDPR requirements and how they are reflected in SD Worx Nordics’ processes and solutions.